graphile/worker/website/docs/tasks.md

 ## Loading JavaScript files

-With the default preset, Graphile Worker will look for files ending in `.js`, `.cjs`, `.mjs`, `.ts`, or `.mts` (in that order of priority) and attempt to load them as task executors using the `import()` function.
+With the default preset, Graphile Worker will group files in the `tasks` folder by basename; for each basename it will load via `import()` the first matching file, if any, with extension (in priority order) `.js`, `.cjs`, `.mjs`, `.ts`, or `.mts`.
 If the file is a CommonJS module, then Worker will expect `module.exports` to be the task executor function; if the file is an ECMAScript module (ESM) then Worker will expect the default export to be the task executor function.

 You can add support for other ways of loading task executors via plugins; look at the source code of